tychay/img-mouseover/readme.txt

 == ChangeLog ==

+**Version 1.4**

+* HTML 5 compliant (no need to change your code, but you may need to clear supercache) as per new dataset attributes
+* Added GPL 2 license to code.
+* Updated documentation to note testing on WordPress 3.0

 **Version 1.3**

-* TinyMCE (Visual Editor) no longer does a number on the data.
+* TinyMCE (Visual Editor) no longer munges the HTML code

 **Version 1.2**